-This seminar looks at ways you can assist others in re-thinking their lives in preparation for retirement, as they transition to retirement, and once they retire.
+This seminar looks at ways you can assist others in re-thinking their lives in preparation for retirement.
+How will they rebalance their lives?
 We reluctantly use the term retirement because we reject the old perception that retirement is a time of disengaging and slowing down.
 We are advocating a re-imagining of life.

-As the year 2011 began on Jan.
-1, the oldest members of the Baby Boom generation celebrated their 65th birthday.
-In fact, on that day, today, and for every day for almost two decades, 10,000 baby boomers will reach age 65.
+Every day for the next 15+ years almost 10,000 baby boomers will reach age 65.
 The aging of this huge cohort of Americans (26% of the total U.S. population are Baby Boomers) will dramatically change the composition of the country.